Overview, Distinctive Features & Academic Principles

 A. Master of Business Administration Degree - Overview

-As a broad degree, the MBA domain applies to virtually any organizational setting.
-While numerous MBA opportunities exist, none appear to offer the attributes that the Guilford MBA is proposing.
+The MBA is a broad degree that applies to virtually any organizational setting.
+While numerous MBA opportunities exist, the features of the Guilford program make it stand apart in the market.

 Distinctive Features